Bheal/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

-#### Answer:
-To create the new factor variable used, weekdays() and as.Date() to add a new columns to 'activity.new' call it 'day'.
-    - Then create the panel plot.
+### Answer V. To create the new factor variable used, weekdays() and as.Date() to add a new columns to 'activity.new' call it 'day'.
+Then create the panel plot.